APPIAN-PET/APPIAN/USERGUIDE.md

                         (default=icbm152)
     --surf-ext=SURF_EXT
                         Extension to use for surfaces
+### Multithreading

+Nipype allows multithreading and therefore allows APPIAN to run multiple scans in parrallel.
+By default, APPIAN only runs using 1 thread, but this can be increased using the ```--threads``` option.

+#### Optional Arguments:
+    --threads=NUM_THREADS
+                        Number of threads to use. (defult=1)

 ### 4.2 [MRI Preprocessing](https://github.com/APPIAN-PET/APPIAN/blob/master/MRI/README.md)
 Processing of T1 MRI for spatial normalization to stereotaxic space, intensity non-uniformity correction, brain masking, and segementation.